 There were a lot more than nine ravens, I think.
 They're friends probably come hang out.

-And here is Sarah's birthday celebration.
-We got her McDonald's doughnuts for breakfast and I also made a few signs with sharpies that said, "Happy Birthday Sarah!" and taped them up around her bed.
 OK, side note: it is seriously the middle of the night here and I can hear someone down in some alleyway outside laughing like a maniac.
 There are some wackos in London!
 But I guess it's the same in any big city.

 While I'm on my half-conscious tangent: people don't really call the bathroom the "loo" here.
 Kind of disappointing.
 They call it the "toilet".
 It sounds so harsh to me, but I've finally gotten used to it and it comes naturally to me now.
 I no longer ask for a "restroom" because I don't need a room to rest in.
 I ask for a "toilet".